 The whole process lasts for about 15 minutes and it is completely painless.
 More importantly, PRF method is extremely safe.
 The whole process is conducted in sterile condition, so there is no risk of contamination.
-Furthermore, the risk of an allergic reaction is excluded, since only patients’ blood is used.
+Furthermore, the risk of an allergic reaction is excluded, since only patient’s blood is used.

 When is PRF method used?

 - Gingival recession or receding gums is a problem that can occur as one of the manifestations of paradontopathy.
-Receding gums can be prevented by PRF by applying it on gums, thus encouraging tissue regeneration.
+Receding gums can be prevented by PRF by applying it on the gums, thus encouraging tissue regeneration.

-- Teeth extraction can lead to a loss of bone mass, which can disable implant placement on the place of the lost tooth.
+- Teeth extraction can lead to a loss of bone mass, which can disable implant placement on the place of the missing tooth.
 To prevent bone loss, PRF is applied to regenerate the bone.

 - Ridge augmentation is another process where PRF method proves to be very effective.
 Ridge augmentation implies widening a jaw.
 It is most often done to enable implant placement.